Project: Assessing the risks to contamination of water resources from hydraulic fracturing in the UK

 Before attending Exeter, Olivia obtained her BSc from Durham University in Chemistry and her MSc from Cranfield University in Environmental Water Management.
-A dissertation was undertaken at Durham University in aromatic trifluoromethylation and her MSc thesis at Cranfield focused on the application of barely straw to reduce algal growth in reservoirs.
+A dissertation was undertaken at Durham University in aromatic trifluoromethylation and her MSc thesis at Cranfield focused on the application of barley straw to reduce algal growth in reservoirs.

 Before undertaking her MSc, Olivia worked as a laboratory analytical chemist at Huntingdon Life Sciences focusing on analytical methods such as LCMS, GC and HPLC methods and during this time, recognised an interest in water chemistry and water science.
 A summer placement as a research assistant at the University of Nevada, Reno in the Environmental Chemistry department ensured her interest in hydraulic fracturing and groundwater contamination where Olivia undertook work on inorganic contamination from fracking from the Pennsylvania Wells in the USA.

 WISE 2017 Summer School Presentation: Olivia_Milton-Thompson_Jun17